19 August 2018 | Chelsy Pinto

 Externally, the updated Swift 1.2 and Dzire gained a new grille and front bumper design, while the Dzire is also fitted with a redesigned front headlight cluster and a revised rear bumper.
 Full-sized wheel covers are standard, too, while a new range of exterior colours are offered on both models.

 Inside, all GL models now gain Bluetooth connectivity as standard, while the rear bench seat of the Swift 1.2 was split 60:40 for improved versatility.
-The DZire’s cockpit features a smarter, black-hued cloth upholstery.
+The Dzire’s cockpit features a smarter, black-hued cloth upholstery.

 2018 Suzuki Swift